-- The incubation period can be up to 14 days so people are incubating the illness and aren’t showing symptoms.
+- The incubation period can be up to 14 days so people who are incubating the illness also aren’t showing symptoms.

-Based on how quickly the virus multiplies and infects people and based on the modeling, we can extrapolate that there are thousands of Ohioans who may already have been infected.
+Based on how quickly the virus multiplies and infects people and based on the modeling, we can extrapolate that there are thousands of Ohioans who may have been infected and not know it.

 We know that sounds extremely scary but please consider: